Empty leg charter flights

 Most air charter flights are booked as one-way missions, meaning the aircraft only carries passengers for one leg of the journey.
 Once the mission is complete, the aircraft typically either returns to its base or repositions to another location to collect the next group of charter clients.
 This creates what is referred to in our industry as empty leg charter flights.
 They can happen for several reasons:

-- Client isn’t returning to the point of origin
+- The client isn’t returning to the point of origin

-- It’s too costly for aircraft and crew to wait for return leg
+- It’s too costly for aircraft and crew to wait for the return leg

 Booking Empty Leg Flights

 Experienced travelers will often keep an eye out for these last-minute private jet deals as they represent significant cost savings.
 In other words, you get to fly privately for cheap compared to the standard rate.
 However, in order to make it work, it requires some flexibility on the client’s part because the scheduled flight might not align perfectly with your itinerary.
 For instance, you might have to:

 - Fly out of an airport that’s further away from your current location

 - Ride in a charter plane that doesn’t exactly match your travel preferences

 - Depart at a less than optimal time